AnaBondiguel/Project-Prioritization-Client-2/README.md

 - A render function to display the contents of the page

-  For example, when ticket form is completed from the front-end, a new ticket is created from the values of the form.
+  For example, when a ticket form is completed from the front-end, a new ticket is created from the values of the form.
 Then the information is saved and a HTTP request is sent to the back-end.

 # R3.
 Employ and utilise proper source control methodology (git)

 We used Git and Github as our source control tool.
-The team worked off three repositories: one is for the frond-end for both team members because the frond-end has a lot of work.
-The second one is for the back-end for Chen's individual work.
-The third one is for the front-end for Ana's individual work.
+The team worked off three repositories: one is for the frond-end for both team members because the frond-end has a lot of work [Common_Frontend](https://github.com/AnaBondiguel/Project-Prioritization-Client-2.git).
+The second one is for the back-end for Chen's individual work [Chen_Backend](https://github.com/OrangeKami/Project_Prioritization_Server.git).
+The third one is for the front-end for Ana's individual work [Ana_Frontend](https://github.com/AnaBondiguel/Project_Prioritization.git).
 Eventually, Ana merged her front-end work from her individual repository to the front-end repository in common for both members.
-We did use branches for developing a particular feature or styling framework or testing.
-Once the branch code was agreed, we pulled requests to merge the changes to the master branch.
-When merge conflicts arises we will talk and check with the person whose code is causing the conflicts.
+We did use branches for developing a particular feature or styling framework or testing, etc. Once the branch code was agreed, we pulled requests to merge the changes to the master branch.
+When merge conflicts arise we will talk and check with the person whose code is causing the conflicts.

 <details><summary>Image</summary>